hasundue/molt/README.md

 Also, Molt is designed to be easier to use in development pipelines:

-- **Module-first** - The core logic is provided as versatile functions in a Deno module, which enables users to write best scripts for their use cases.
+- **Module-first** - The core logic is provided as versatile functions in a Deno module, which enables you to write the best scripts for your use cases.
 - **Git-friendly** - The operations can be easily divided into logical groups for subsequent git commits.
 A submodule and CLI for git operations are also provided.